 Make sure to bring extra batteries as they lose power at low temperature, and the colder it is, the faster the drain happens.

-Bonus Tip: Protect your photography equipment!
-Modern DSLR’s function perfectly fine in wintery conditions, but its always better to be safe than sorry.
-Invest in a rain cover for that extra piece of mind.
+Winter Photography Bonus Tip: Protect your photography equipment!
+Modern DSLR’s function perfectly fine in wintery conditions, but it’s always better to be safe than sorry.
+Invest in a rain cover for that extra peace of mind.

 4. Don’t Let Your Camera Trick You